skdelphix/maskdocs/docs/Securing_Sensitive_Data/Out_Of_The_Box_Algorithm_Frameworks.md

 actual data set.
 However, if you want the masking engine to mask all data into unique outputs, you should use segment mapping.

-## Sement Mapping Algorithm Framework
+## Segment Mapping Algorithm Framework

 Segment mapping algorithms produce no overlaps or repetitions in the masked data.
 They let you create unique masked values by dividing a